-You can also change the wake word manually by opening up the Alexa app, tapping Help & Feedback, and selecting Change the Wake Word.
-Currently, you can change the Echo to respond to “Echo,” “Amazon,” or “Computer.”
-There’s no word on when Amazon will allow you to customize Alexa and call her a name of your choosing.
+You can also change the wake word manually by opening up the Alexa app and tapping Help & Feedback > Change the Wake Word.
+Currently, you can change the Echo to respond to “Echo,” “Amazon,” “Computer,” or “Ziggy.”
+Now, Amazon even allows you to choose between female and male-speaking voices for Alexa.

 Congratulations, your Amazon Echo is all set up and ready for use!
 To make sure everything’s working properly, you can conduct a simple test by trying out a few basic commands.
-For example, say the wake word and “Hello.”
-If your Echo is properly set up, Alexa should respond with a simple “Hello” in return.
+For example, say "Hello" and the wake word.
+If your Echo is set up properly, Alexa should respond with a simple “Hello” in return.
 In the Alexa app menu, you will see two sections called Skills & Games and Things to Try.
-These are both excellent ways to see what Alexa is capable of.
+These are both excellent ways to learn about Alexa’s capabilities.

 Skills can help you customize Alexa by giving her certain abilities — think of them as mini-apps from many different creators that you can use for entertainment, organization, news, and much more.

-Head to your Alexa app menu on your connected smartphone or tablet.
-Select the Devices tab (Alexa may show you an ad at this point, which you can exit out of).
-Click the + sign in the top right corner of the app, then Add Device.
-From here, you can choose the device you want to connect from the list.
-If you can’t find the correct one, you’ll want to tap Other.
+Open your Alexa app and navigate to the menu on your tablet or phone.
+Select the Devices option.
+We’ve discovered that Alexa typically allows an advertisement to appear at this point, but you can tap on it to close it.
+Select + located at the top-right corner of the app, then tap Add Device.
+After this, you can select the device you’d like to join from the list.
+If you’re unable to find the right one, you’ll want to click Other.